polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 the loss function over the entire hyperparameter space - a so-called surrogate function.
 In our example, we could calculate the resulting loss for a polynomial degree of 2, 8 and 16 and use regression analysis to generate a function that approximates the loss over the entire hyperparameter space from 1 to 20.

-In Gaussian Process Regression, the resulting model provides not only an approximation of the true loss function but also the confidence interval to the non-calculated function areas.
-Simply put, the smaller the confidence interval (here: grey background) at a point in the function, the more certain the model is that the mean value (here: black curve) represents the actual loss value.
-If one would like to increase the accuracy of the approximation of the regression function, one could, for example, increase the size of the training data set.
-Since in our case, the loss values can be calculated for any hyperparameter combination, we can simply choose a few hyperparameters for which we want to determine the resulting loss of the model.
+In Gaussian Process Regression, the resulting model provides not only an approximation of the true loss function but also a meassurement of the uncertainty of the model for each hyperparameter combination.
+Simply put, the smaller the confidence interval (here: grey background) at a point in the function, the more certain the model is that the mean value (here: black curve) predicts/approximates the real loss value.
+If one would like to increase the accuracy of the approximation of the regression function, we could simply increase the size of the training data set.
+Since we can specifically choose a some hyperparameters and calculate the resulting loss of the model, its worth to think first what sampling point would probably result in the highest model improvement.
+A popular way to find the next sampling point, is to use the use the uncertainty of the model as as basis for the decision.
+So we would simply identify the part of model with the largest confidence interval.

-But which hyperparameter values should we choose in order to get the best approximation to the true loss function with as few calculation steps as possible? -
-Probably the most obvious would be to choose a hyperparameter value where the prediction of the current model has a large confidence interval.

-These and similar considerations are mapped into an acquisition function in the Baysian hyperparameter optimisation and help in the selection of the hyperparameter settings that provide the greatest "information gain" for the modelling of the Surrogate Function.
+These and similar considerations are mapped into an acquisition function, which is the basis for choosing the next sampling point.

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/gaussian_process_example.png" style="width:100%">